Which Sports Betting Apps Have the Best Odds to Launch in California

 However, the road to open legal sportsbooks in California has been a bumpy one.
 State legislation that relaxed regulations for tribal casinos and card rooms have turned out to be an enormous problem.

 It immediately created contentious negotiations over who would have access to what was obviously going to be billions of dollars in revenue.
 The bickering created a stalemate.
 Many felt California would be one of the quickest states to open up sportsbooks.
 We're still waiting.

 However, hope has blossomed over the last 12 months.
 The card clubs and tribal casinos are still trying to work through their assertion they should have first dibs.
 State legislators issued approval for 18 Native American tribes to pursue statewide ballot initiative for November.

 There are roughly 50 non-tribal card clubs that are battling for their own right to be part of the sports betting equation.
-Most hope that a prolonged legal fight between the California Gaming Association, who represents the card clubs and the tribal casinos doesn't drag out.
+Most hope that a prolonged legal fight between the California Gaming Association, which represents the card clubs, and the tribal casinos doesn't drag out.

 Most see a period when only fixed locations are permitted to take bets.
 California is also holding a hard line at setting the legal age to bet a 21 or older.
 These issues will be ironed out eventually, as long as residents get the chance to voice their desires.

 The debate over who should be granted physical approval to operate physical sportsbooks drags on.
 One solution to appease California residents is to launch online sportsbooks.
 However, betting naysayers insist this would be like putting a casino in every California resident's pocket.

 The debate wages on over online operations.
 Nevertheless, no one doubts the potential for success for California sports betting.
 Most projections envision over $2 billion annually in state revenue.
 The profits funneled back into a state that is hurting financially will be in the millions.